Create an Inbound Growth Strategy in 7 steps

-Are you seeing low conversion rates on your website, is the conversion between your funnel stages rather low or are you seeing very low results from your inbound marketing and sales efforts in general?
+Are you seeing low conversion rates on your website, is the conversion between your funnel stages rather low, or are you seeing very low results from your inbound marketing and sales efforts in general?
 Chances are pretty good that the problem is not so much in the execution, but rather in your strategy.
-Do you actually have a documented inbound growth strategy and are you reviewing it regularly (we advice once every quarter)?
+Do you actually have a documented inbound growth strategy and are you reviewing it regularly?

 To excel at Inbound a solid foundation is needed before you go all-in on an execution.
 But how to lay this foundation?
 How do you actually develop an inbound growth strategy?
 What do you do and who should be involved?
 These questions are exactly what we answer in this blog post.
 It's a guide for you to develop your own inbound growth strategy.

 To make sure you have a very clear understanding of your own business model, do an in-depth interview with Management and Product Owners.
 Let them take you through all the aspects of your business model.
 Use the Business Model Canvas to guide this interview.
 This way you make sure you cover everything from Cost Structure and Revenue Streams to Key Partners and Customer Relationships.

 The next thing is your Value Proposition Canvas.
 This framework will help you get a very clear understanding of the reasons why your customers are actually your customers.
 Start with filling in the Jobs to be Done, to get learn the context in which your customers use your product.
 Involve Management, Product Owners, Marketing, Sales, and Customer Service to give you input on the Pains and Gains your customers' experience.
 Once these things are filled out, take a look at the Pain Relievers and Gain Creators.
 Lastly, what Products & Services can your organization offer to take away the Pains and generate Gains for your potential customers.

 Step 3 - Buyer Personas